-William Shakespeare’s influence on society and the arts is immense, remaining to this day an icon in literature, theatre, storytelling and morality.
-The Shakespeare Staging the World exhibition set to come to The British Museum in the summer of 2012 will bring back Shakespeare’s London and look at the impact his work had on the British national identity.
+William Shakespeare’s influence on society and the arts is immense, remaining to this day an icon in literature, theatre, storytelling, comedy, drama and morality.
+It’s for all of this that the Shakespeare: Staging the World exhibition was such an impressive homage to the legendary bard.
+It took place at The British Museum in the summer of 2012, bringing back Shakespeare’s London and looking at the impact his work had on the British national identity.

-Looking at his work from a new angle, the angle of London on the world stage, the exhibition gives an insight into the city as it was 400 years ago.
-Using objects drawn from The British Museum’s huge collection and from other collections throughout Europe, the landscape of the late 16th and early 17th centuries will be brought under the museum’s massive microscope.
+Looking at his work from a new angle, the angle of British capital city on the world stage, the exhibition gave a unique insight into the city as it was 400 years ago.
+Using objects drawn from The British Museum’s huge collection and from other collections throughout Europe, the landscape of the late 16th and early 17th centuries were brought together under the museum’s massive microscope-like roof.

-Through the scrutiny of Shakespeare’s work, the objects and art that will be drawn together for the exhibition will be looked at in a whole new way.
-With the theatre stage as the looking glass on the history of the objects, the development of London and the evolution of the British identity, Shakespeare Staging the World gives a whole new perspective on the past.
+Through the scrutiny of Shakespeare’s work, the objects and art that were drawn together for the exhibition went on to be viewed in a whole new way.
+With the theatre stage as the looking glass on the history of the objects, the development of London and the evolution of the British identity, the Shakespeare: Staging the World exhibition gave a whole new perspective on the past.

-Part of the London 2012 Festival in the shadow of the London 2012 Olympic Games, the Shakespeare Staging the World exhibition opens on the 19th July 2012 and runs through until the 25th November 2012.
-Tickets are already on sale and cost £10 and £7 concession.
+Part of the London 2012 Festival in the shadow of the London 2012 Olympic Games, the impressive exhibition opened on the 19th July 2012 and ran through until the 25th November 2012.
+Tickets went on sale towards the end of 2011 and cost £10 with £7 concessions.